Curry (programming language): Basic concepts

 In this case, both derivations lead to the same result, a property known as confluence.
 This follows from a fundamental property of pure functional languages, termed referential transparency: the value of a computed result does not depend on the order or time of evaluation, due to the absence of side effects.
-This simplifies the reasoning about and maintenance of pure functional programs.
+This simplifies reasoning about, and maintaining, pure functional programs.

 As many functional languages like Haskell do, Curry supports the definition of algebraic data types by enumerating their constructors.
 For instance, the type of Boolean values consists of the constructors True and False that are declared as follows: